 Tarek Atoui was born in Lebanon in 1980 and moved to France in 1998 where he studied sound art and electro-acoustic music.
-In 2006, he released his first solo album in the Mort Aux Vaches series for Staalplaat Records, and in 2008, he served as artistic director of the STEIM Studios in Amsterdam, a centre for the research and development of new electronic musical instruments.
-Atoui is a sound artist who initiates multidisciplinary interventions, events, concerts and workshops and specializes in creating computer tools for interdisciplinary projects and youth education.
-He has presented work internationally including the Sharjah Biennial, Sharjah, UAE(2009); the New Museum of Contemporary Art, New York (2010); La Maison Rouge, Paris (2010); the Mediacity Biennial, Seoul (2010), the Haus Der Kunst, Munich (2010), Performa 11, NYC (2011) and dOCUMENTA 13 (2012).
+In 2006, he released his first solo album in the Mort Aux Vaches series for Staalplaat Records and in 2008 served as artistic director of STEIM Studios in Amsterdam, a centre for the research and development of new electronic musical instruments.
+Atoui is a sound artist who initiates multidisciplinary interventions, events, concerts and workshops and specialises in creating computer tools for interdisciplinary projects and youth education.
+He has presented work internationally including the Sharjah Biennial, Sharjah, UAE(2009); the New Museum of Contemporary Art, New York (2010); La Maison Rouge, Paris (2010); Mediacity Biennial, Seoul (2010); Haus Der Kunst, Munich (2010); Performa 11, NYC (2011) and documenta 13 (2012).